WPManageNinja/wpsocialninja-docs/guide/tiktok-feed/tiktok-feed-settings.md

 ---
-title: "TikTok Feed Settings | Social Feeds | WP Social Ninja  "
+title: "TikTok Feed Settings"
 description: ""
 ---

-# TikTok Feed Settings | Social Feeds | WP Social Ninja
+# TikTok Feed Settings

 TikTok Feed has some settings in the **Global settings** of your WP Social Ninja plugin.
 To keep your feed updated and cache clean you can use these settings.&nbsp;